Posthemorrhagic anemia analysis. Features of posthemorrhagic anemia. Prevention of posthemorrhagic anemia

 Degrees of anemia: mild, moderate, severe

-• medium degree - hemoglobin index from 70 to 90 g / l;
+• medium degree - hemoglobin level from 70 to 90 g/l;

-• extremely severe degree - the amount of hemoglobin is below 50 g / l.
+• extremely severe degree - the amount of hemoglobin is below 50 g/l.

 In addition to the above forms, there are 2 types of posthemorrhagic anemia: